akhilesh0090/Load_Prediction/README.md

 machine learning algorithms for classification, such as logistic regression, decision trees, random forests, or gradient boosting classifiers classification metrics such as accuracy, precision, recall, and F1-score to evaluate the model's performance on the test set

+## Project Overview

+- Initially, the dataset is imported and studied to understand its structure and contents.
+- Categorical and numerical columns are identified to guide the preprocessing steps.
+- Data is checked for duplicates, and no duplicates are found.
+- Preprocessing steps include handling null values by replacing them with mean values using imputation.
+- Frequency distribution of different features is analyzed to gain insights into the data.
+- Exploratory Data Analysis (EDA) is performed to understand the relationships between variables and identify outliers using boxplots and skewness.
+- Outliers are handled using the Interquartile Range (IQR) method, and outliers are replaced with median values.
+- The data is then split into features and target variable, followed by further splitting into train and test sets.
+- Feature engineering techniques such as label encoding and feature scaling using StandardScaler are applied.
+- Synthetic Minority Over-sampling Technique (SMOTE) is used to handle class imbalance in the training and test data.
+- Four machine learning models are trained: logistic regression, decision trees, random forests, and gradient boosting classifiers.
+- The models are evaluated using classification metrics including accuracy, precision, recall, and F1-score on the test set.